 The Technological Templosion

-Erica says that companies need to be aware of what she calls the technological templosion.
+Erica says that companies need to be aware of what she calls the technological templosion (a term coined by futurist Edie Weiner where very big things happen in increasingly compressed amounts of time).
 “As each technology builds upon the other to create new ways of collecting information, making decisions, streamlining the nature of work and establishing global interconnectedness, the pace of innovation will be increasing at an exponential rate around the world.”
 This, she explains, is leading to a world of “templosion,” in which very large things happen in increasingly compressed amounts of time.

 In fact, the templosion has already begun.
 Erica cites technological advances such as, Artificial Intelligence, the Internet of Things, 3D (and eventually 4D) printing, Big Data, the neural net, etc. as products of the technological templosion.
 “These things are not coming, they’re already here,” she says.